Models for rational $(\infty, 1)$-categories: Rational Segal categories

 \section{Rational Segal categories}

-Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-We introduce {$M$-local Segal categories}, which model $(\infty, 1)$-categories enriched in $M$-local spaces.
+Let $T$ be a set of simplicial maps.
+We introduce {$T$-local Segal categories}, which model $(\infty, 1)$-categories enriched in $T$-local spaces.
 In particular, we introduce rational Segal categories, which model rational $(\infty, 1)$-categories.
-We left Bousfield localize Bergner's model category for Segal categories to get a model category whose fibrant objects are the Reedy fibrant $M$-local Segal categories.
+We localize Bergner's model category for Reedy fibrant Segal categories to get a model category whose fibrant objects are the Reedy fibrant $T$-local Segal categories.
 Thus, we produce a model category whose fibrant objects are the Reedy fibrant rational Segal categories.
+The same localization yields a Quillen equivalent model category whose fibrant objects are the levelwise fibrant $T$-local Segal categories.
+In particular, we get a Quillen equivalent model category whose fibrant objects are the levelwise fibrant rational Segal categories.

-\begin{definition} Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-A Segal category $X$ is \emph{$M$-local} if, for any two objects $x$ and $y$ of $X$, their mapping space $\operatorname{map}_{X}(x, y)$ is $M$-local.
-A Segal category $X$ is \emph{rational} if, for any two objects $x$ and $y$ of $X$, their mapping space $\operatorname{map}_{X}(x, y)$ is rational. \end{definition} Proposition \ref{disjointoffibers} implies that a Segal category $X$ is $M$-local if and only if $X$ is levelwise $M$-local, and we can encode the latter condition in the language of function complexes using our toolkit from Section \ref{section4}.
-To that end, we use the fact that the inclusion of Segal precategories into simplicial spaces has a left adjoint that takes in a simplicial space $X$ and collapses the space of $0$-simplices to its components to output a Segal precategory $X_{r}$.
+\begin{definition} Let $T$ be a set of simplicial maps.
+A Segal category $X$ is \emph{$T$-local} if, for any two objects $x$ and $y$ of $X$, their mapping space $\operatorname{map}_{X}(x, y)$ is $T$-local.
+A Segal category $X$ is \emph{rational} if, for any two objects $x$ and $y$ of $X$, their mapping space $\operatorname{map}_{X}(x, y)$ is rational. \end{definition} Proposition \ref{disjointoffibers} implies that a Segal category $X$ is $T$-local if and only if $X$ is levelwise $T$-local, and we can encode the latter condition in the language of function complexes.
+To that end, we use the fact that the inclusion of Segal precategories into simplicial spaces has a left adjoint that takes in a simplicial space $X$ and collapses the space of $0$-simplices to its path components to output a Segal precategory $X_{r}$.
+Since Reedy fibrancy implies levelwise fibrancy \cite[Corollary 15.3.12(2)]{Hirschhorn2003}, we formulate our characterization under levelwise fibrancy.

-\begin{proposition} Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-Let $X$ be a Reedy fibrant Segal category.
+\begin{proposition} Let $T$ be a set of simplicial maps.
+Let $X$ be a levelwise fibrant Segal category.
 The following statements are equivalent.

 \begin{enumerate}